Rochester Youth Development Study (RYDS)

 Current Projects and Sponsoring Agencies

-The primary sponsor for all RYDS projects is the University of Maryland, from which the following subcontracts are funded:
+The primary sponsor for all RYDS projects is the University of Maryland, from which the following subcontract is funded:

 Intergenerational Transmission of Risk for Drug Use